Ana Cheri Drives Fans Wild With Sexy ‘Snack’ Shot

 Ana Cheri turned up the heat on Instagram Tuesday with a photo in which she flaunted her insane figure.

-In the snap, Cheri was wearing an off-the-shoulder mini dress that hugged every inch of her body.
-The shimmery bronze ensemble featured a plunging neckline that showed of the beauty’s voluptuous chest.
+In the snap, Cheri was wearing an off-the-shoulder minidress that hugged every inch of her body.
+The shimmery bronze ensemble featured a plunging neckline that showed off the beauty’s voluptuous chest.
 Bending slightly forward, Cheri closed her eyes and turned her head to the side for the sultry shot.
 The dress cinched around Cheri’s waist, calling the eye to her hourglass shape.
 Also on display were Cheri’s toned thighs.
-Her makeup was flawless with a bronzed eyes, contoured cheeks and a red color on her lips.
+Her makeup was flawless with bronzed eyes, contoured cheeks, and red color on her lips.
 The fitness model accessorized the look with gold dainty necklaces and a barrette in her hair.
 Standing outside near a wall, the sun glowed on Cheri’s skin, giving the shot an extra dose of sex appeal.

 In the photo’s caption, Cheri said she was looking like a snack and referenced that she looked like a churro.
 Her fans loved the photo.
 In fact, it snagged over 20,000 likes and over 200 comments within 30 minutes of going live.
 Needless to say, her fans had plenty to say about it.